jody/Nuggets/README.md

 >"~~My audience are upper-division students who have satisfied lower-division computer science degree requirements and are interested in developing more-usable software.
 I want to convey the basic idea that~~ messages presented when software detects an error need to do more than just announce that an error has occurred.
 They should be ~~even~~ more useful to the recipient of the message.  ~~In particular, and~~ especially when dealing with end-users, the messages should guide the recipient users about what they can or should do next, to keep proceeding forward, to recover, to return to a safe state, or to bail out with the least amount of collateral damage."

+Cleaned up...

+>"Messages presented when software detects an error need to do more than just announce that an error has occurred.
+They should be more useful to the recipient of the message.
+Especially when dealing with end-users, the messages should guide the recipient users about what they can or should do next, to keep proceeding forward, to recover, to return to a safe state, or to bail out with the least amount of collateral damage."

 I then looked to reduce the number of words by finding shorter phrases.

-"messages presented when software detects an error" became "error messages".
+"messages presented when software detects an error" and "the messages" became "error messages".

 "the recipient of the message" and "recipient users" became "the user".

->"*Error* messages need to do more than announce that an error has occurred.
+>"*Error messages* need to do more than announce that an error has occurred.
 They should be more useful to users.
-Especially when dealing with end-users, error messages should guide the users about what they can or should do next, to keep proceeding forward, to recover, to return to a safe state, or to bail out with the least amount of collateral damage."
+Especially when dealing with end-users, *error messages* should guide *the users* about what they can or should do next, to keep proceeding forward, to recover, to return to a safe state, or to bail out with the least amount of collateral damage."

-There are too many messages contained in this passage; that is, it does not express a single idea.
+There are too many ideas contained in this passage to send a clear message to the reader; that is, it does not express a single idea.

 I needed to identify some of the constituent messages and decide what was most important.